fastai/docker-containers/README.md

             > `http(s)://<server:port>/lab`
         - Switch back to the classic notebook, add `/tree` to the URL like so:
             > `http(s)://<server:port>/tree`
-        - You can launch nteract from within a user session by replacing /tree with /nteract at the end of a notebook server’s URL like so:
+        - Launch nteract from within a user session by replacing /tree with /nteract at the end of a notebook server’s URL like so:
             > `http(s)://<server:port>/nteract`
    2. Run [nbdev utilities as part of your CI](https://github.com/fastai/nbdev#using-nbdev-as-part-of-your-ci) such as `nbdev_read_nbs`, `nbdev_clean_nbs`, `nbdev_diff_nbs`, `nbdev_test_nbs`.

 ### nbdev Examples

-- Run a Jupyter server with an editable install of nbdev locally and mount your locally directory into the container.
-We also bind the container port `8888` to `8888` on locahost so you can reach the Jupyter server:
+- Run a Jupyter server with an editable install of nbdev locally and mount your local directory into the container.
+We also bind the container port `8888` to `8888` on localhost so you can reach the Jupyter server:
     > docker run -p 8888:8888 -v $PWD:/home/runner/my_data fastdotai/nbdev-dev

 - Run `nbdev_test_nbs` (in this case we are passing the -h flag to see help)